 W. Weaver, “Science and Complexity“, American Scientist 36, 536–544 (1948).

 Creating technologies from complex natural systems is a modern interdisciplinary research field that permeates many different scientific areas.
-In electronics, large research efforts are channeled towards the study of living cells and genetic networks for developing efficient superconducting circuits.
-Complex network structures are also strongly investigated to optimize the power consumption on electrical grids, communication protocols and also social media.
-In economics, the study of complex interacting systems has a profound impact in several areas of interest, including logistics and finance.
-In mechanical engineering and materials science, the high degree of sophistication of biological systems have been replicated to develop materials and devices with remarkable performance, as in the case of bio-inspired surfaces for water condensation.
-In neuroscience, the structural properties of the brain are largely investigated to create future technologies in medicine and neuromorphic computing.
-The maturity of these results led also to a reborn of interest in artificial intelligence, attracting billions of dollars of funding from governments and private industries.
+In electronics, extensive research efforts study living cells and genetic networks for developing efficient superconducting circuits.
+Complex network structures can also optimize power consumption on electrical grids, communication protocols, and social media.
+In economics, the study of complex interacting systems profoundly impacts several areas of interest, including logistics and finance.
+In mechanical engineering and materials science, biological systems’ high degree of sophistication replicates to develop materials and devices with remarkable performance, as in the case of bio-inspired surfaces for water condensation.
+Neuroscience significantly investigates the structural properties of the brain to create future technologies in medicine and neuromorphic computing.
+These results’ maturity also led to a reborn of interest in artificial intelligence, attracting billions of dollars of funding from governments and private industries.

 Figure 1.
 Conceptual description of Evolutionary complex systems applications.

 Figure 1 provides a high-level overview of evolutionary complex systems and devices.
-Figure 1a shows different complex Natural systems ranging from chaotic dynamics to catastrophic events, to neural networks and to sophisticated camouflage techniques of insects and birds.
-Unlike classical structures, evolutionary systems are characterized by a large number of interacting degrees of freedom (Fig. 1a).
-These correspond, for example, to a large network of electromagnetic modes driven by chaotic dynamics, or to a large multitude of interacting waves in a rare event, or to a multitude of disordered nanostructures following the structure of natural insects or birds.
+Figure 1a shows different complex Natural systems ranging from chaotic dynamics to catastrophic events, neural networks, and sophisticated camouflage techniques of insects and birds.
+Unlike classical structures, evolutionary systems leverage many interacting degrees of freedom (Fig. 1a).
+These correspond, for example, to a complex network of electromagnetic modes driven by chaotic dynamics, or to a large multitude of interacting waves in a rare event, or a multitude of disordered nanostructures following the structure of natural insects or birds.

-By leveraging on a “nonlinear orthographic” design concept inspired by the structure of these systems (read more here), we realized high impact applications in several fields, ranging from energy harvesting to nano medicine and complex material engineering.
-Each technology we developed is listed with the corresponding complex system we used (more information on the research section).
+By leveraging on a “nonlinear orthographic” design concept inspired by the structure of these systems (read more here), we realized high-impact applications in several fields, ranging from energy harvesting to bio-imaging and complex material engineering (more information on the research section).

 Figure 1b shows a possible pictorial representation of an evolutionary complex system.
-This can be imaged as a multidimensional structure created by the interaction (i.e., the connectivity in the language of network dynamics) of different components.
-The response of the system is represented by a specific shape, which is driven by the parallel interaction among all the elements of the multidimensional network.
-By changing the connectivity in one single step, the system can assume different responses and manifest diverse behaviors.
+This system is a multidimensional structure created by different components’ interaction (i.e., the connectivity in the language of network dynamics).
+The system’s response is visualized as a specific shape created by the parallel interaction among all the elements of the multidimensional network.
+By changing the connectivity in one step, the system can assume different responses and manifest diverse behaviors.

-This design approach allows to relax many fabrication constraints, as the single atomic units of the network are typically represented by heterogeneous or disordered elements that are easily assembled on large scales.
-Other than scalability, large scale network structures are also extremely robust.
-The organization in a multidimensional network structure, in fact, can easily absorb single units failure, given the possibility to change the system connectivity and restructure the network interactions in order to maintain the network functionality even under harsh conditions.
+This design approach allows relaxing many fabrication constraints, as the single atomic units of the network are typically heterogeneous or disordered elements, which are easily scalable.
+Large-scale network structures are also highly robust.
+The organization in a multidimensional network structure can easily absorb single units failure, given the possibility to change the system connectivity and restructure the network interactions to maintain the network functionality even under harsh conditions.

-Another attractive feature of these systems is that they typically exhibit a characteristic number of states that grows exponentially with the system’s size.
+Another attractive feature of these systems is that they typically exhibit a characteristic number of states that grow exponentially with the system’s size.
 An example is a foam structure, which possesses an exponentially large surface for a given volume of material.
-This property is advantageous over materials assembled from arrays of identical elements, whose characteristic properties scales linearly with the system size.
+This property is advantageous over materials assembled from arrays of identical elements, whose characteristic properties scale linearly with the system size.
 In a complex system, this advantage typically translates into a nonlinear (e.g., exponential) efficiency.
-These are usually not attainable in traditional, non complex, systems, which exhibit linear efficiency increase with the system size.
+These are usually not attainable in traditional, non-complex systems, which exhibit linear efficiency increase with the system size.
 Read more here.

-The exploitation of complex systems to build new technologies is a challenging, yet very promising, research field.
-It involves the understanding of what we consider complex, which translates as something involved, intricate, complicated, not easily understood or analyzed.
-This sets the challenge of being able to understand the mechanisms of these systems and cross many different disciplines in order to constructively harness their properties into reproducible applications.
+The exploitation of complex systems to build new technologies is a challenging yet promising research field.
+It involves understanding what we consider complex, which translates as something involved, intricate, complicated, not easily understood or analyzed.
+This diffculty sets the challenge of understanding the mechanisms of these systems and crossing many different disciplines to harness their properties into technological applications.

 However, when these dynamics are suitably understood, even to a few percent, our results show that it is possible to engineer devices with record performances in fully scalable platforms, offering a promising approach to address global challenges with new sustainable technologies.